openwdl/wdl/versions/draft-3/SPEC.md

 Then when the task finishes, to fulfull the `outputs_table` variable, `./results/file_list.tsv` must be a valid TSV file or an error will be reported.

-An implementation of the `read_tsv()` function must read at least 1M of data from the file but may read more.
-Users attempting to read more than this run into portability issues across implementations.
+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.

 ## Map[String, String] read_map(String|File)